-6. Subparagraph 33(a)(i) of the FOI Act exempts material from release if its disclosure would, or could reasonably be expected to, cause damage to the security of the Commonwealth.

-- 7. Subparagraph 33(a)(iii) of the FOI Act exempts material from release if its disclosure would, or could reasonably be expected to, cause damage to the international relations of the Commonwealth. - 8.
+- 7. Section 33 of the FOI Act exempts a document if its disclosure under the Act would or could reasonably be expected to, cause damage to the security, defence or international relations of the Commonwealth, or information that would divulge information or matter communicated in confidence by or on behalf of a foreign government. - 8.
+Subparagraph 33(a)(i) of the FOI Act exempts material from release if its disclosure would, or could reasonably be expected to, cause damage to the security of the Commonwealth. - 9.
+Subparagraph 33(a)(iii) of the FOI Act exempts material from release if its disclosure would, or could reasonably be expected to, cause damage to the international relations of the Commonwealth. - 10.
 In regards to the terms 'could reasonably be expected to' and 'damage', the Guidelines provide: - 5.16 The test requires the decision maker to assess the likelihood of the predicted or forecast event, effect or damage occurring after disclosure of a document. - 5.17 The use of the word 'could' in this qualification is less stringent than 'would', and requires analysis of the reasonable expectation rather than certainty of an event, effect or damage occurring.
 It may be a reasonable expectation that an effect has occurred, is presently occurring, or could occur in the future. - 5.28 'Damage' for the purposes of this exemption is not confined to loss or damage in monetary terms.
 The relevant damage may be intangible, such as inhibiting future negotiations between the Australian Government and a foreign government, or the future flow of confidential information from a foreign government or agency.
 In determining whether damage is likely to result from disclosure of the document(s) in question, a decision maker could have regard to the relationships between individuals representing respective governments.
 A dispute between individuals may have sufficient ramifications to affect relations between governments.
-It is not a necessary consequence in all cases but a matter of degree to be determined on the facts of each particular case. - 9.
-Upon examination of the document, I identified material which upon release 'could reasonably be expected to cause damage to the security of the Commonwealth' by making public information about current and anticipated military capability levels, and their preparedness, arising from the performance of ongoing acquisition and sustainment activities. - 10.
-I further identified material in the document which upon release 'could reasonably be expected to cause damage to the international relations of the Commonwealth' by making public information which may diminish the confidence other countries may have that Australian agencies are able to keep certain information confidential. - 11.
-In light of the above, I have decided that the specified material identified is exempt pursuant to section 33 of the FOI Act.
+It is not a necessary consequence in all cases but a matter of degree to be determined on the facts of each particular case. - 11.
+Upon examination of the document, I identified material which upon release 'could reasonably be expected to cause damage to the security of the Commonwealth' by making public information about current and anticipated military capability levels, and their preparedness, arising from the performance of ongoing acquisition and sustainment activities.